sagiegurari/cargo-make/README.md

 If you run task **my_task** on windows or mac, it will invoke the **do_nothing** task.<br>
 However, if executed on a linux platform, it will invoke the **run** task.

+<a name="usage-task-command-script-task"></a>
+### Commands, Scripts and Sub Tasks
+The actual operation that a task invokes can be defined in 3 ways.<br>
+The below explains each one and lists them by priority:

+* **run_task** - Invokes another task with the name defined in this attribute.
+Unlike dependencies which are invoked before the current task, the task defined in the **run_task** is invoked after the current task.
+* **command** - The command attribute defines what executable to invoke.
+You can use the **args** attribute to define what attributes to provide as part of the command.
+* **script** - Invokes the script.
+You can change the executable used to invoke the script using the **script_runner** attribute.
+If not defined, the default platform runner is used (cmd for windows, sh for others).

+Only one of the definitions will be used.<br>
+If multiple attributes are defined (for example both command and script), only the higher priority attribute is used.

 <a name="usage-default-tasks"></a>
 ### Default Tasks and Extending
 There is no real need to define the tasks that were shown in the previous example.<br>